All posts by Kevin Brewer

 KTB: August 2018

 1. For personal or professional reasons, a few of those involved requested I withhold their surnames, and I complied.
-Names of persons with whom I have no contact are given in full, as are those of the deceased. ↩︎
+Names of persons with whom I have no contact are given in full, as are those of the deceased.
+Direct inquiries or concerns to kevin_terral_brewer@yahoo.com. ↩︎

 2. For readers unfamiliar with the term, rush is a series of parties and other special events at the beginning of each semester, in which fraternities and sororities recruit new members. ↩︎